 I am an independent student, and my FAFSA record was selected for verification.
 The worksheets provided on this website are only for dependent students.
 Where can I find the appropriate worksheet for me?

-The Office of College Aid will send you an email message that provides you with instructions and your verification worksheet.
+The Office of Financial Aid will send you an email message that provides you with instructions and your verification worksheet.
 If you have trouble locating this email, please contact the office at 773-702-8666.
-You may also stop by the office, which is located in Walker 309, to pick up a copy.

 What is the IRS Data Retrieval Tool (DRT)?

 If you do not meet the criteria or chose not to use the DRT, you must submit either the 2021 signed federaltax returns or an official IRS Tax Return Transcript to complete the verification process.
 You may request your official IRS Tax Return Transcript in one of the following ways: